karma-runner/karma-browserstack-launcher/README.md

 - `build` the BS worker build name (optional, defaults to global)
 - `name` the BS worker name (optional, defaults to global)
 - `project` the BS worker project name (optional, defaults to global)

+> Note: you can also pass through any additional options supported by browserstack.
+(EG. `timezone`, `resolution`, etc.)

 ### BrowserStack reporter